CALVERLEY CHURCH OF ENGLAND VOLUNTARY AIDED PRIMARY SCHOOL

 6 Regular Attendance at Christian Worship

-A ‘Supplementary Information Form’ (SIF) to provide confirmation of attendance at Christian worship is available from the school and attached to this policy.
-The form should be signed by the Vicar/Minister of the relevant church and returned to the school.
+A ‘Supplementary Information Form’ (SIF) to provide confirmation of attendance at Christian worship is available from the school.
+The form should be signed by the Vicar/Minister of one of the Churches above and returned to the school.
 During a vacancy the form should be signed by a Churchwarden or Senior Steward.

 Where the Governors are unable to offer a place because the school is oversubscribed, parents have the right to appeal to an independent admission appeal panel, set up under the School Standards and Framework Act, 1998, as amended by the Education Act, 2002.
-Parents, who intend to make an appeal against the Governing Body’s decision to refuse admission, will have 20 school days to submit a written notice of appeal or email after that date of notification that their application was unsuccessful (the refusal letter) to the School who will provide details of and forward the appeal to the relevant appeals authority.
+Parents, who intend to make an appeal against the Governing Body’s decision to refuse admission, must sub-mit a written notice of appeal within twenty days of receiving the refusal letter or email to the School who will provide details of and forward the appeal to the relevant appeals authority.

 Email address is: [email protected]